codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 ### Connecting an Amazon S3 bucket

-**Create an S3 bucket with the required permissions**
+**Create an S3 bucket in AWS (Amazon Web Services)**

-1. For AWS (Amazon Web Services), create an S3 bucket.
+1. Create an S3 bucket in AWS.
-  See the [official documentation](https://docs.aws.amazon.com/quickstarts/latest/s3backup/step-1-create-bucket.html){:target="\_blank"} or the [CLI](https://docs.aws.amazon.com/cli/latest/reference/s3api/create-bucket.html){:target="\_blank"}.
+  See the [official documentation](https://docs.aws.amazon.com/quickstarts/latest/s3backup/step-1-create-bucket.html){:target="\_blank"}, or use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/s3api/create-bucket.html){:target="\_blank"}.
-1. Define the IAM policy settings, as in this example:
+1. Define the necessary IAM (Identity and Access Management) policy settings.
+  Here's an example IAM policy that you can use as a reference:
 ```
 {
     "Version": "2012-10-17",